Fairfield University Ct. and Bridgeport Hospital

 267 Grant Street

 Bridgeport, CT 06610

 Nancy A Moriber, PhD, CRNA, APRN, Track Coordinator

 Doctor of Nursing Practice (DNP)

 75 semester hours

 Cost of Tuition: $75,000

-*This includes the cost of books, application fee and hospital/lab fees.
+*This includes the cost of books, application fee, exam fees and hospital/lab fees.

 As a DNP student at Fairfield University, you’ll be encouraged to achieve the highest level of advanced clinical nursing practice possible through course work, seminars, and tutorials as well as clinical experiences, immersion opportunities, and a required practice dissertation.
 As with all education at Fairfield, yours will be rigorous, experiential, and inspirational.
 You’ll be expected to develop a broad and thorough understanding of the: